-You will need to submit all the relevant contact details to HESA by the return date for each contact period.
-We expect that you will return details for all the relevant graduates.
+You will need to submit all the relevant contact details to HESA by the approval deadline for each contact period.
+We expect that you will return details for all the graduates within the Graduate Outcomes population.

-We will provide a population file that contains linked data (including the graduate’s name, identifier and study information), as well as blank contact detail fields which you will be required to complete.
+We will provide a population file that contains data from the Student record (including the graduate’s name, identifier and study information).
 The exact information which makes up this population file can be found in the coding manual.

-There are two main activities to support the return of contact details:
+There are three main activities to support the return of contact details:

 What is needed

-You will be given supporting materials in order to assist you in returning details accurately and in a timely manner.
+Providers have access to a wealth of supporting materials to assist you in returning details accurately and in a timely manner.
 These include:

 - The coding manual provides information on the fields you are required to return (including basic validation, such as length and format)